Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Theoretical Background

 where $\Delta \hat A = \hat A - \braket{\hat A} $.
 Further we employ the usual notation for the thermodynamic average $\braket{...} =\frac{1}{Z} \Tr \me^{-\beta \hat H} ...\,$, $Z=\Tr \me^{-\beta \hat H}\, $, $\beta=\frac{1}{T}$ is the inverse temperature ($k_B=1$), and $\hat H$ the (unperturbed) Hamiltonian.
 For convenience we define the difference between the two susceptibilities as $\beta C_+$.

 The analogous constant for negative times is referred to as $C_{-}$

-Evidently, the equation above highlights the direct link between the (infinitely) long-term correlations (between $A$ and $B$) and the discrepancies between the static isolated and isothermal susceptibilities.
+Evidently, the equation above highlights the direct link between the (infinitely) long-term correlations (between $A$ and $B$) and the discrepancies between the static isothermal susceptibility and the zero-frequency limit of the dynamical Kubo response.
 Note that in general $C_+$ and $C_-$ do not have to be equal, also differing from their averaged value:

 However, Kwok \cite{Kwok1969} showed that if the (unperturbed) Hamiltonian is invariant under time-reversal and additionally the operators $\hat A$ and $\hat B$ have the same sign under time-reversal~\footnote{in the sense that $T\hat A T^{-1} = \epsilon_A \hat A$; $T\hat B T^{-1} = \epsilon_B \hat B$ and $\epsilon_A\epsilon_B = +1$.} the two constants are the same